Jorge Cota

 Jorge Cota (born December 11, 1987) is a Mexican professional boxer.
+He has competed in many weight classes, most notably the light middleweight division.

 Professional career

 In November 2010, Cota beat the veteran Daniel Eduardo Yocupicio by T.K.O. in the fourth round, the bout was held at Guaymas, Sonora, Mexico.

 On June 23, 2019, Cota lost via third-round knockout against Jermell Charlo after being a late replacement for Tony Harrison.